hyochan/style-guide/docs/REACT.md

   );
 };
 ```
-If above code is the minimal requirement to use in the product, keep it the way it is and expose possibility with render function instead of exposing more and more props.
+If the above code is the minimal requirement to use in the product, keep it the way it is and expose the possibility with the render callback function instead of exposing more and more props.

 ```tsx
 type Props = {